Course Catalog for URBAN STUDIES

 Ellison’s Invisible Man and the Black Modern Experience

 This class interrogates the text and contexts of Ralph Ellison’s iconic novel Invisible Man.
 Specifically, bringing historical and cultural analysis to bear on a single work of fiction, this course surveys key themes in the Black modern experience from 1899 to 1950 including migration, urbanization, the black modern aesthetic, black radicalism, and black nationalism.
 Ultimately, Ellison crafted a text of profound social commentary through experimentation with archival evidence and literary form.
 This class reconstructs the intellectual, aesthetic, and historical production of an American classic.
-(HUM)
+(HUIP)

 1.00 units, Lecture